kevinAlbs/specifications/source/crud/bulk-write.md

 to retain this information.
 Otherwise, drivers MAY throw an exception containing only the top-level error.

+When a top-level error is caused by a command error (`{ "ok": 0 }`) drivers MUST provide access to the raw server reply.

 Encountering a top-level error MUST halt execution of a bulk write for both ordered and unordered bulk writes.
 This means that drivers MUST NOT attempt to retrieve more responses from the cursor or execute any further `bulkWrite` batches and MUST immediately throw an exception.